 How I’m helping clients with Konekt Workcare

 Konekt Workcare is an injury management and prevention organisation, with a key part of our work being helping injured workers return to work.
-Our customers in the corporate sector include CBA, ANZ, Telstra, Virgin Air, NSW Government and DVA.
+Our customers in the corporate sector include CBA, ANZ, Telstra, Virgin Air, and NSW Government.

 When working with clients in the return-to-work space, we try very hard to return a worker to the employer that they were working with at the time of the injury as our first priority.
 In this way we minimise the loss incurred by all parties.